derrik-gratz/geography-quiz/README.md

 Continue building data filtering service

+Does filtering from ui component/user input need to be a hook, not a service? consider this, or can I just trigger it on config change.
+Start here next time.

 Build quiz engine
   - possibly a as a hook not service.
 Services are pure logic functions with no react dependencies (no state).
 Hooks use state